 People have long wondered why their really small images were not imported at their actual size and why their really large images actually fit on the screen.
 They were unaware of what scaling was doing to their images.
 Most users simply used the default scale value (usually the setting of Fit to Frame), never changed it, and never gave it a second thought.

 Through ProShow Version 3, a layer only rotated about its center.
-Beginning with Version 4, that is no longer the case.
+Beginning with ProShow Version 4 (including all versions of Photopia), that is no longer the case.
 While entering a rotate center value is very easy, selecting a specific rotation point relative to the screen is not.
 The value is layer-centric — that is, relative to the layer itself.
 No matter how large or small the layer is or where it is positioned, a rotate center of 50,50 (for example) is always the layer’s lower right corner.
-If the Rotate Center chosen is not a layer’s corner or side, Photodex leaves it to the user to figure out where on the screen that rotate center value is actually located.
+If the Rotate Center chosen is not a layer’s corner or side, it is left to the user to figure out where on the screen it is actually located.

 The layer-centric rotate center varies with the layer’s perception of its distance from screen center.
 The smaller a layer becomes, the further from screen center it thinks it is.
 Therefore, the smaller the layer gets, the rotate center value required to rotate around screen center gets larger.
 For instance, select a layer that has the same aspect as the screen.
 Placed the layer at pan = -50 and give it a zoom of 100.
 Give it a rotate center of 50 to keep it at screen center.
 The layer sees its layer center as being on the left screen edge.
 Reduce zoom to 50.
 The rotate center stays at 50 but the layer’s left side is now located halfway between the screen center and the left screen side.
 To place the rotate center back to screen center, change its value to 100.